VanshShah174/MYAI-Chatgpt-clone/README.md

 ### Client
 The \`.env\` file in the \`client/\` directory might require additional variables, depending on external services like API keys.

-EOL

-# Notify user that the README.md file has been created
-echo "README.md file has been created successfully."